Tourists, residents evacuated by boat in Greece as wildfires rage | Science-Environment

 Tourists, residents evacuated by boat in Greece as wildfires rage

-In Turkey, firefighters were battling 16 wildfires on Wednesday, the eighth successive day of fires.
-Athens residents were told to stay indoors as a thick cloud of smoke hung over the city from fires near the town of Varympompi, north of the capital, which damaged scores of buildings and destroyed more than 80 cars after breaking out on Tuesday.
+Athens residents were told to stay indoors as a thick cloud of smoke hung over the city.
+Fires near the town of Varympompi, north of the capital, damaged scores of buildings and destroyed more than 80 cars after breaking out on Tuesday.

 - Country: